valkyr-thu/IntersectionObserver/explainer.md

 ## What's All This About?

-This repo outlines an API that can be used to understand movement of DOM elements relative to another element or the browser top level viewport.
-Changes are delivered asynchronously and are useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of "below the fold" page content.
+~~This repo outlines an API that can be used to understand movement of DOM elements relative to another element or the browser top level viewport.
+Changes are delivered asynchronously and are useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of "below the fold" page content.~~

+**This spec proposal describes an API which reports changes in the position and visibility of DOM elements ("targets") relative to a "root", which may be either a containing element ("explicit root"), or the top-level viewport ("implicit root").
+The changes are detected during the document lifecycle and reported via an asynchronous callback.
+It is useful for efficiently implementing deferred loading of DOM content (e.g., "infinite" scrolling lists) and other dynamic behaviors based on position within a scrolling viewport.
+It can also provide a strong guarantee that a particular target -- which may include content inside an iframe -- is actually visible on screen.**

 ## Observing Position